heracliteanflux/object-oriented-programming-with-web-based-applications/README.md

 # Object-oriented design and GUI programming in Java

-Exercises in the Java programming language with an emphasis on object-oriented design and applications in GUI programming.
+Exercises in the Java programming language with an emphasis on object-oriented design and applications in database and GUI programming.

 ---